 What Makes Weiss One of Chicago's Top Hospitals?

-In March 2011, U.S. News & World Report ranked Vanguard Weiss Memorial Hospital as one of the top hospitals in the Chicago area for Orthopedics.
+In March 2011, U.S. News & World Report ranked Weiss Memorial Hospital as one of the top hospitals in the Chicago area for Orthopedics.
 Our employees and staff react to the news.
 Read more

 What Makes Weiss Employees Special?

 Therese Antony, RN, CIC, director of Infection Prevention at Weiss, has been named a hero.
 The Association for Professionals in Infection Control and Epidemiology (APIC) selected Antony as one of the organization’s 2013 Heroes of Infection Prevention.
 Read more

 Weiss is thrilled to welcome back Vietnamese Community Liaison Bichlan Ly.
 Bichlan has worked at Weiss for more than 13 years, helping patients and physicians better communicate with each other.
 Read more

 Rogers is Executive Director of the VetNet at Jesse Brown VA Medical Center, Deputy State Representative for Veterans of Foreign Wars and a Peer Support Specialist at North Side Housing and Support Services.
 He runs a monthly Veterans Support Group at Weiss.
 Read more